 Are there any cat breeds that don’t shed and don’t fill your house with cat hair?

-This is completely understandable, and that’s why this list provides you with cat breeds that don’t shed or shed very minimum.
+This is completely understandable, and that’s why this list provides you with cats that don’t shed or shed very little.

 Burmese cats are similar to Siamese cats, except they are more muscular than the Siamese.